-PS5 vs PS5 Digital Edition: Which Sony PlayStation to get?
+PS5 vs PS5 Digital Edition: Which Sony PlayStation 5 should you get?

 Specs

-The key thing to know about the two versions of the PS5 is almost all of their components are identical - you get the exact same graphical performance, processor and storage options regardless of which you pick.
+The key thing to know about the two versions of the PS5 is that almost all of their components are identical - you get the exact same graphical performance, processor and storage options regardless of which you pick.

 That means both have an eight-core Zen 2 processor, running at 3.5GHz per core, with 16GB of GDDR6 RAM to call upon.

 That's backed up by a GPU that can manage 10.28 TFLOPS across 36 CUs, a whole bunch more than even the PS4 Pro could manage.
 Storage-wise, both PS5s have 825GB custom SSDs, which can read data at a lightning-quick 5.5GB/s while you game.
-That means long loading times could be a thing of the past.
+Long loading times are a thing of the past.

 Design

 The two consoles also have very similar designs, both featuring the same wing-tip style flaring sides and white casing, with blue lighting accenting the package nicely.

-They're the same size in height when stood up vertically, but the standard PlayStation 5 is a little thicker as a result of its disk drive.
+They're the same size in height when stood vertically, but the standard PlayStation 5 is significantly thicker as a result of its disc drive.
 It's most noticeable at the base of the console, where this change has been made.

 What's different between the PS5 and PS5 Digital Edition?

-As you may have worked out by now, there are only two key differences between the two versions of the PS5 - disk drive, and price.
-One we know about, the other is still unconfirmed.
+As you may have worked out by now, there are only two key differences between each PS5 model - the disc drive and price.

-The standard PS5 has a 4K Blu-ray player that will let you play games from physical disks, as well as watch movies.
+The standard PS5 has a 4K Ultra HD Blu-ray player that will let you play games from physical discs, as well as watch Ultra HD movies.
 This will naturally mean that you can trade in games after you've played them and lend them to friends.
-It'll also mean that any PS4 games Sony confirms for backward compatibility (that list is still unknown) will play when you load their discs in, if the system supports it.
+It'll also mean that almost every PS4 game you have on disc will also work through backward compatibility.

-By contrast, the PS5 Digital Edition has no disk drive, which means all games you play will need to be purchased digitally, and you will only be able to stream media rather than playing it from the drive.
+By contrast, the PS5 Digital Edition has no disc drive, which means all games you play will need to be purchased digitally, and you will only be able to stream media rather than playing it from the drive.

-The expectation is that the lack of disk drive will make the Digital Edition of the PlayStation 5 cheaper than the full version, and we'd entirely agree with that supposition.
-However, we don't know what the margin of difference will be, and we also don't have a firm idea of what the price for either model is, yet.
+The absence of disc drive does, of course, make the Digital Edition of the PlayStation 5 cheaper than the full version.
+It's generally $100 / €100 / £90 / ¥10,000 less, which could be really enticing depending on your budget.

 Which should you get?

-The choice between the two PS5 models comes down to one main factor, for us - how do you buy your games?
-If you've been loving digital storefronts for ages and hardly ever pick up a disk nowadays, then the Digital Edition would make sense.
-It'll almost certainly save you some money up-front, cut down the size of the console, and save you from the clutter of game boxes.
+The choice between the two PS5s comes down to a couple of factors: how you buy your games and whether you want to watch DVDs, Blu-rays and 4K Ultra HD Blu-rays.

+If you've been loving digital storefronts for ages and hardly ever pick up a disc, then the Digital Edition makes sense.
+It'll save you some money up-front, cut down the size of the console, and save you from the clutter of game boxes.
+Plus, with the recent addition of digital games catalogues available through PlayStation Plus membership, there are 100s of games you can feed it for just one monthly fee.

+However, if you like having physical discs or use trade-in services all the time to afford new releases, then you will be hamstrung by the Digital Edition.

-That's why we'd lean toward the standard PS5, personally - however, everyone's got different preferences and situations, so it's handy that either way you should be getting a slice of next-gen fun.
+That's why we would lean toward the disc-toting PS5.
+However, everyone's got different preferences and situations, so it's handy that either way you should be getting a decent slice of current-gen fun.